 Solo Everest Base Camp trek as a female

-Solo trek to Everest Base Camp alone as a female is no different than traveling as a male.
+A solo trek to Everest Base Camp alone as a female is no different than travelling as a male.
 You would still face the same difficulties and enjoy a similar experience as most people do.
-On the other hand, there are also certain factors that could hinder your efficiency as a female traveler.
+On the other hand, there are also certain factors that could hinder your efficiency as a female traveller.

-Like any normal trekkers, as a female, you have to prepare yourself physically and mentally to overcome the obstacles on the solo Everest Base Camp trek.
-The number of solo travelers including females is increasing by the year.
+Like any normal trekker, as a female, you have to prepare yourself physically and mentally to overcome the obstacles on the solo Everest Base Camp trek.
+The number of solo travellers including females is increasing by the year.
 Hence, as a female, you can complete your solo Everest Base Camp trek with the help of gathering information and solution as well.

 Everest Base Camp trek Alone Cost